Showing posts with label Firefly press. Show all posts

 Want to buy a copy?

-We are joining the Sunday Selfies, hosted by the wonderful Kitties Blue and their mum, Janet Blue, in America.
+We are joining the Sunday Selfies, hosted by the excellent Kitties Blue and their mum, Janet Blue, from the Cat on My Head blog in America.
+Click this link to see Janet Blue's selfie page.

 Small image.
 The Cat on My Head Sunday Selfies Blog Hop badge.
 Features a yellow-haired lady with a tuxedo cat on her head.